-Bicyclists and pedestrians present even more safety concerns on the road for all drivers: they are slower than motor vehicles, lack protection in a crash, and are hard for drivers to see – particularly those driving trucks and buses.
+Bicyclists and pedestrians present even more safety challenges on the road for all drivers: they lack protection in a crash, are slower than motor vehicles, and hard for drivers to see – particularly truck and bus drivers.

-It’s vital that bicyclists and pedestrians also understand the risk of large trucks and buses, and be proactive in staying safe.
+It’s vital for bicyclists and pedestrians to understand large trucks and buses and be proactive in staying safe.

 Never walk or ride too close to a large truck or bus.
-Large vehicles have huge blind spots (or No Zones) in the front, back, and sides, which make it difficult for the drivers to see pedestrians and bicyclists around them.
+Large vehicles have huge blind spots around all four sides, making it difficult for drivers to see pedestrians and bicyclists.

 If you can’t see the driver in the vehicle mirrors, the driver can’t see you.
 Always assume the driver does not see you and take extra care.

-Never walk or ride behind a truck or bus while it is backing up; drivers often cannot see directly behind the vehicle.
+Never walk or ride behind a truck or bus that is backing up; drivers often cannot see directly behind their vehicle.

 2. Prepare for Wide Turns